YoussefSoliman96/Harvard-Submissions/CS50x/final_project/README.md

 - script.js --> This file contains all the scripts used to make the website interactive
 - mediaquerries.css --> This file is used to make the website adaptive to multiple screen size so it can be used on bigger screens or phones
 - README.md

+# Motivation
+The motivation behind this project was to have something to

 # Requirements:
 This module requires the following no modules